 There is such a large price range when it comes to everything available in Thailand.
-You can pay $600 for a Gucci dress in Siam Paragon or walk into Siam Square and find a chic dress for $6.
-This range makes it possible to travel through the country on very little money – if you are careful and know a few tricks.
-Below are some ways to get as much value as you can out of every last Baht.
+You can pay $600 for a Gucci dress in Siam Paragon or enjoy a month of backpacking in Thailand for about the same.
+This range makes it possible to travel through the country on very little money, especially if you are careful and know a few tricks for backpacking in Thailand.

 Did you really come to Thailand to eat banana pancakes and hamburgers?

-Eat as often as you can at small, family-run, Thai restaurants or off the street.
-In case the restaurant has no menu or one written in Thai, learn some basic Thai regarding food.
+Eat as often as you can at the small, family-run, Thai restaurants or at street carts.
+In case the restaurant has no menu or one written in Thai, learn some basic Thai phrases for food.

 - som tam (papaya salad)

 - pad krah pow (meat fried with basil)

 - pad see ew (noodles, meat and vegetables in soy sauce)

 And remember to specify what meat you like: gai (chicken / usually the default), moo (pork), tow hoo (tofu) or mai sai neung sat (no meat).
 You can also say gen jay for eating vegetarian.